sophietenhoor/book/book/course_information.md

 Additional assignment are available to work on, which you should be able to make after finishing the workshops.
 These are available in [](additional.md).

-On Thursdays there'll be question hours for the full CIEM5000 module.
+On Thursdays in week 7 and 8 there'll be question hours for the full CIEM5000 module.
 During these you'll have the opportunity to ask questions on this submodule too.

 (exam-general)=
 ## Assessment